Below is a list of our Manuscript holdings. Where available, links to further information and detailed inventories are provided.

-Green Manuscripts (MS40) - Listing
+Green Manuscripts (MS 40) - Listing

 J.N.
-Hart Collection (MS47) - Listing
+Hart Collection (MS 47) - Listing

-Hart Collection (MS15) - Listing
+Hart Collection (MS 15) - Listing

 Substantial collection of personal and official papers of Sir Robert Hart (1835-1911), Inspector General of the Imperial Customs, Peking, 1863-1908.
 The collection contains a range of interesting and insightful material relating to Hart’s official duties and experiences in Peking during his long career in charge of the Chinese Customs Service.
 Significant in this regard is the long series of 77 personal journals which Hart kept during this time.
 The collection also contains a significant series of correspondence amounting to some 7000 letters dating from 1899 to 1911.
 Digital Special Collections & Archives provides online access to a selection of images from the Hart Collection.

-Borrowing Harty Performance Sets
+Borrowing Harty Performance Sets from Special Collections

-Heaney Manuscripts (MS20) - Listing
+Heaney Manuscripts (MS 20) - Listing

 The manuscripts are primarily composed of materials relating to Seamus Heaney's translation of the Old English epic 'Beowulf', including the original manuscript drafts and subsequent typescript drafts that trace the revision process, as well as late drafts and correspondence detailing the publication process and illustrating Heaney's consultation with academics.
 The collection also contains a small assortment of other writings and correspondence, interspersed with the Beowulf translation materials.
 These include drafts of lectures and other prose by Heaney, usually translating Beowulf.
 Also included are drafts of other poems composed during the period, including a number which were not subsequently collected, and may never have been published.

 R.M.
 Henry Collection (MS 10 & MS 27)